edberwick/edberwick.github.io/_posts/2024-09-24-DNS_ItsAlwaysDNS.md

 ## Private DNS

-Prviate endpoints are interfaces for services that exist in your private network in Azure, private endpoints will inherit the same DNS name as the public endppoint.
-To ensure that intranet resources resolve the correct address, private DNS zones are deployed to ptovide intranet resolution of services to these private endpoints.
+Private endpoints are interfaces for services that exist in your private network in Azure, private endpoints will inherit the same DNS name as the public endpoint.
+To ensure that intranet resources resolve the correct address, private DNS zones are deployed to provide intranet resolution of services to these private endpoints.

-Typically organisations will setup their own, centralised Private DNS zones to ensure a single aource of DNS truth and ensure that these DNS zones are appropriately managed and controlled, no one wants rogue DNS entries.
+Typically organisations will setup their own, centralised Private DNS zones to ensure a single source of DNS truth and ensure that these DNS zones are appropriately managed and controlled, no one wants rogue DNS entries.

 ## Azure Migrate Private Endpoint Setup